🛈 Note: This is pre-release documentation for the upcoming tracing 0.2.0 ecosystem.

 • subscriber_a and subscriber_b, which should only receive spans and events at the INFO level and above.

 • A third subscriber, subscriber_c, which should receive spans and events at the DEBUG level as well.
-The subscribers and filters would be composed thusly:

 use tracing_subscriber::{filter::LevelFilter, prelude::*};